In F. Scott Fitzgerald’s novel The Great Gatsby, Nick Carraway meets an interesting but not often talked about character whom he calls Owl Eyes.

 Perhaps, the wise old owl can see that someone is sure to die, but he wisely says nothing.

 What Happened to Owl Eyes When He Left Gatsby’s Party?

 Owl Eyes became drunker still that evening and as all-seeing as he was, he couldn’t see that he was too drunk to drive.

-Owl Eyes crashes his car, then quickly blames the mechanics who worked on it last, not himself.
+Owl Eyes crashes his car (learn more on 1920 cars ), then quickly blames the mechanics who worked on it last, not himself.

 This is possibly F. Scott Fitzgerald’s way of saying that even God isn’t perfect.

 What Is the Significance of the Owl-Eyed Man at Gatsby’s Funeral?

 Of all the people mentioned in The Great Gatsby, only a few servants and Owl Eyes attend Gatsby’s funeral.

 While Owl Eyes may have been impartial or perhaps he simply thought discretion to be the better part of manners, he was more than a bit judgmental when it came to the funeral.